Extreme fire danger forces another national forest to close

 One of the main tourist attractions, a historic scenic railroad that takes riders through the majestic San Juan Mountains in the forest, has suspended its service and furloughed its seasonal workers.
 It may reopen later this month with diesel engines to replace its traditional coal-fired locomotives that can throw sparks.

-Sweetie Marbury, the mayor of nearby Durango — about 10 miles from the fire — said there are plenty of things people can do in the area, including river rafting, cycling and fishing and learning about history at places like Mesa Verde and Chimney Rock National Monument.
+Sweetie Marbury, the mayor of nearby Durango — about 10 miles (16 kilometers) from the fire — said there are plenty of things people can do in the area, including river rafting, cycling and fishing and learning about history at places like Mesa Verde and Chimney Rock National Monument.
+She noted that the city did recover from a huge spill of wastewater from an old gold mine in 2015.

 "We are resilient in Durango.
 We bounce back," she said.